RORK LABJP

 Business2026-05-11

-Building Fortune & Manifestation Apps with Rork — Daily Content Delivery and Retention Design from 50M+ Downloads
+Building Fortune & Manifestation Apps with Rork — Daily Delivery Design That Survives Day Three

 Fortune apps lose most users in three days.
 A Rork design for daily delivery, push timing, and widgets that turns the niche into a habit.